Direct and indirect object

 My grandma always wishes me a good luck.

-2. If it comes second, a preposition must be used.
+2. If the indirect object comes second, a preposition must be used.

 They gave a new car to Harold.